This post was most recently updated on January 12th, 2021

 Buying in bulk is the classic money saving tip given for saving money with food.
 However, I want to suggest a counter-point (well two actually).

-Bulk isn’t always cheaper.
+Buying in bulk isn’t always cheaper.

-Take a calculator with you when you go shopping and look for the best deal per kilogram/gram or pound/ounce.
 You will often find that the items on special that week are cheaper than the non on special bulk bags.
 Also, there is economy of scale – the more popular size is usually cheaper because they make and sell so much of it.

 In our local supermarket the 1kg bags of rice are cheaper per kilo than the 10kg bag.
 Crazy but true.